 Healthcare is a hands-on, practice profession.
 Individual competence is achieved by repetitive practice.
 Bellin College practice areas are available to students for review of skills, physical assessment, and medical imaging exams.
-Practice areas are open Monday through Friday, 7am - 9pm and Saturday 8am - 4pm.
+Practice areas are open Monday- Thursday from 7am- 9pm, 7am- 8pm on Fridays and Saturday 8am- 4pm.
 Hours are subject to change during the summer and holiday periods.
 Additional practice times may be provided based upon student schedules, class times, or student and faculty requests.
 HSRC Coordinators or Student Assistants are available to obtain any additional supplies or equipment needed for practice.
 Regular practice time is expected.
 Some classes, as noted on their syllabus, have mandatory practice time throughout the semester.
 Each student will log their practice time using the HSRC badging system.
 Students should also maintain a person log of mandatory practice hours obtained during the semester for their reference.